Potent-Code/potency/README.md

 # Potency #

 Potency is a unit test framework for C that makes it easy to write unit tests.
-Potency supports test case filtering, benchmarking, and custom set up and tear down functions with output modes for Markdown, XML, and JSON so your unit tests can easily parsed by continuous integration systems.
+Potency supports test case filtering, benchmarking, and custom set up and tear down functions.
+Potency has output modes for Markdown, XML, and JSON so your unit tests can easily parsed by continuous integration systems.

 ## Installation ##
 To install potency, simply run the following commands: